-Violations must be reported first to the Massachusetts Attorney General, who may choose to investigate the situation, but most often will issue what is known as a "right to sue" letter to the employee.
+Violations must be reported first to the Massachusetts Attorney General.
+The Attorney General may choose to investigate the situation, but most often will issue what is known as a "right to sue" letter to the employee.
 If you think you might be owed wages, you should fill out the Attorney General complaint as soon as possible, because this "right to sue letter" is a document you are required to have before filing a civil suit in court to recover your wages.

-Minimum Wage and the Small Business
+Massachusetts Minimum Wage and the Small Business

-But it is important to remember that the costs of falling below minimum wage for your workers in Massachusetts can be catastrophic, if you have to pay your employees triple damages, pay for their legal fees, and pay your own lawyer to defend your business.
+But it is important to remember that the costs of falling below minimum wage for your workers in Massachusetts can be catastrophic.
+Remember that if you are sued and lose you will have to pay your employees triple damages, pay for their legal fees, and pay your own lawyer to defend your business.

-How slnlaw Can Help
+How We Can Help